farmhill-learning/farmhill-wireless-networking/docs/setup/wifi-access-point.md

 The possible names would be `Farmhill Wifi` and `Farmhill Wifi 5G` for 2.4 and 5 GHz respectively.

-## Verifying
+## Verify

 Now both the access points are live.
-You can verify by connecting to wifi from a laptop or a mobile phone.
+You can verify them by connecting to wifi from a laptop or a mobile phone.